B. Definition of Terms

 Any person who applies or on whose behalf an application is made for any service provided by NB Power (ie. a potential Customer).

-Board Energy and Utilities Board of New Brunswick as provided for in the Energy and Utilities Board Act Chapter E-9.18.
-Business Partner A natural person or legal entity with whom NB Power has a business relationship.
-This can be an individual, an organization or group and can include a prospective customer
+A natural person or legal entity with whom NB Power has a business relationship.
+This can be an individual, an organization or group and can include a prospective customer.

 A building used primarily for public worship.